simplecircuitsmodular/simplecircuitsmodular.github.io/README.md

 #### A note on best practices

-I've sort of thrown best practice to the wind with this project.
-I started designing and building these modules for fun, not to make indestructable, top of the line modules.
+I've sort of thrown best practice to the wind with parts of this project.
+I started designing and building these modules for fun, not to make indestructible, top of the line modules.
 I spend all day writing code that handles every edge case and possible user input I can come up with, and it gets tedious after a while.
-I don't have any formal training or professional experince with circuit design.
+I don't have any formal training or professional experience with circuit design.
 While I know what I'm doing isn't perfect and I do know how to properly protect inputs and buffer outputs, I don't really care.
 Sometimes I just want to make something that works, and this project reflects that.
 A lot of the code I have posted here would never pass a code review and my circuits lack the protection you'd expect to see on a commercial module.
-You probably won't break anything if you use the modules the way they're intended to be used, but I can't gaurentee you won't let some magic smoke out at some point.
+You probably won't break anything if you use the modules the way they're intended to be used, but I can't guarantee you won't let some magic smoke out at some point.
 Use these modules at your own risk.

 ## Contact